Mohamedfarvezz/plant-disease-detection/README.md

 Run each script seperately and get accuracy and classification metrics.

-For grad_CAM, Use the saved model to visualise correctly classdified and misclassified images.
+For grad_CAM, Use the saved model to visualise correctly classified and misclassified images.

 ---